mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 Since most of our work happens in the open, we need special procedures for dealing with security-sensitive issues that must be fixed in production before being made visible to the public.

-We use private bugzilla bugs for tracking security-related issues, because this allows us to manage visibility for other stakeholders at Mozilla while maintaining confidentiality.
+Security issues in Jira have the `Security Level` field set to `Accounts Security Access`.
+This allows us to manage visibility for other stakeholders at Mozilla while maintaining confidentiality.

 We use private github repos for developing security fixes and tagging security-related releases.
 See the [Security Releases](release-process#security-releases) section on the release process page for more information on how to handle releasing this code.

 ### Filing security issues

-If you believe you have found a security-sensitive issue with any part of the Mozilla accounts service, please file it as confidential security bug in Bugzilla via this link:
+As only employees have access to Jira, if you believe you have found a security-sensitive issue with any part of the Mozilla accounts service, please file it as confidential security bug in Bugzilla via this link:

 * [File a security-sensitive FxA bug][fxa-security-bug]